A Global Guide to Pet Relocation Costs

-For the most part in this article, we’ll be looking at cats and dogs so if you’re looking for costs of a more exotic animal, please contact your vet or local pet transport agency.
+For the most part, this article will be looking at cats and dogs, so if you’re looking for costs of a more exotic animal, please contact your vet or local pet transport agency.

 There are a growing number of companies that specialise in successfully relocating pets around the world and assist you from start to finish, so it’s worth taking a look around and seeing what services are available to you.

-These agencies sort out everything from paperwork and airport transfers to ensuring the process is stress-free and your pet is as comfortable as possible.
+These agencies organise everything from paperwork to airport transfers, ensuring the process is stress-free and your pet is as comfortable as possible.
 The cost of each travel agent varies depending on what country you’re going to and the size of your pet.
 With reliable and established UK based agencies, you could expect the following costs: